-The Association has not completed a study of its common area major components sufficient to assist the Board in planning for future major repairs and replacements.
-When such a study is completed, the reasonableness of the resulting reserve funding plan will be a function of the completeness of the major component list, the accuracy of the estimated quantity, useful and remaining lives and current replacement costs of those components, and the reasonableness of significant funding assumptions, including but not limited to the projected major component cost increases (aka inflation) and interest earning rate(s) on replacement fund cash balances.
+The Association has completed a study of its common area major components sufficient to assist the Board in planning for future major repairs and replacements.
+The reasonableness of the resulting reserve funding plan is a function of the completeness of the major component list, the accuracy of the estimated quantity, useful and remaining lives and current replacement costs of those components, and the reasonableness of significant funding assumptions, including but not limited to the projected major component cost increases (aka inflation) and interest earning rate(s) on replacement fund cash balances.